shimeoki/dotfiles/README.md

 images is from
 [The NOexistenceN of you AND me](https://store.steampowered.com/app/2873080/The_NOexistenceN_of_you_AND_me/).

-## Configurations
+## Projects

 The configurations for applications I don't use are not going to be updated.
 You can call them "archived".
 But this state is not permanent if I start using the app again.
 Archived state doesn't mean that these configurations are invalid, but you should be aware that they could be outdated.

+Modules in this table are included not only by explicit configuration files, but on their usage in the configuration as a whole.
+If something is missing, file an issue.
+Aside from this table, applications can be found in `.chezmoidata/packages.yaml`.

 Shoutout to all projects I used.
 Even if I don't use them anymore, they are awesome.
 Check them out.